qbead/qbeadWebsite/content/book/animation.md

 <video src="/images/bookpics/simple_blink.mp4" muted autoplay playsinline loop></video>

-To make our devide blink, we need to tell it how long to be on or off.
+To make our device blink, we need to tell it how long to be on or off.
 This is the timing of our animation.
 Thankfully our device has a built-in timer that can measure milliseconds (thousands of a second).
 One of the first things we will need to do in our generative art program,